iamd3vil/website/content/blog/photos_setup.md

 While Nextcloud's auto-upload feature works seamlessly for us to back up our photos in their original quality, the features available in the Nextcloud Android app for viewing and managing photos are limited.

 That's when I found the [Photos app for nextcloud](https://play.google.com/store/apps/details?id=com.nkming.nc_photos.paid).
+As far as I know, this app is only available for android (no one uses iOS in my family, so this was fine).
 This app was a gamechanger for us.
 The app can load photos from nextcloud and I noticed that it was very fast to browse unlike the original nextcloud app.

 The features I liked are: